UMDLARS/CYLGame/INSTALL_GAME.md

 ... in your web browser.

 To make this game server accessible from the Internet or other hosts, additional steps are required.
-If you'd like to do this, or if you have any questions feel free to contact: Jonathan Beaulieu @ <beau0307@d.umn.edu>
+If you'd like to do this, or if you have any questions feel free to contact the devteam at <umdcyl-dev@d.umn.edu>